-- Overview of the Contracting Party's arrangements and regulatory requirements concerning the design and construction of nuclear installations; - Status with regard to the application for all nuclear installations of the defence in depth concept, providing for multiple levels of protection of the fuel, the primary pressure boundary and the containment, with account taken of internal and external events; - Extent of use of design principles, such as passive safety or the fail safe function, automation, physical and functional separation, redundancy and diversity, for different types and generations of nuclear installations; - Implementation of design measures (plant modifications, backfitting) to prevent beyond design basis accidents or to mitigate their radiological consequences if they were to occur; - Improvements implemented for designs for nuclear power plants as a result of deterministic and probabilistic safety assessments made since the previous National Report; and an overview of main improvements implemented since the commissioning of the nuclear installations; - Regulatory review and control activities.
+- Overview of the Contracting Party's arrangements and regulatory requirements concerning the design and construction of nuclear installations; - Status with regard to the application for all nuclear installations of the defence in depth concept, providing for multiple levels of protection of the fuel, the primary pressure boundary and the containment, with account taken of internal and external events and the impact of related sequential natural external events (e.g. tsunami caused by an earthquake, mud slide caused by heavy rain);

-Article 18 (2) Incorporation of proven technologies

-- Contracting Party's arrangements and regulatory requirements for the use of technologies proven by experience or qualified by testing or analysis; - Measures taken by the licence holders to implement proven technologies; - Analysis, testing and experimental methods to qualify new technologies, such as digital instrumentation and control equipment; - Regulatory review and control activities.
+- Extent of use of design principles, such as passive safety or the fail safe function, automation, physical and functional separation, redundancy and diversity, for different types and generations of nuclear installations; - Implementation of design measures or changes (plant modifications, backfitting) with the objective of preventing beyond design basis accidents and mitigating their radiological consequences if they were to occur (this applies to the entire nuclear installation including spent fuel pools); - Implementation of particular measures to maintain, where appropriate, the integrity of the physical containment to avoid long term off-site contamination, in particular actions taken or planned to cope with natural hazards more severe than those considered in the design basis; - Improvements implemented for designs for nuclear power plants as a result of deterministic and probabilistic safety assessments made since the previous National Report; and an overview of main improvements implemented since the commissioning of the nuclear installations; - Regulatory review and control activities. - Article 18 (2) Incorporation of proven technologies - Contracting Party's arrangements and regulatory requirements for the use of technologies proven by experience or qualified by testing or analysis; - Measures taken by the licence holders to implement proven technologies; - Analysis, testing and experimental methods to qualify new technologies, such as digital instrumentation and control equipment; - Regulatory review and control activities.